 Just to be clear, though—Harvest isn't just a time-tracker.
 As a team manager, you can also use it to log expenses and manage invoices on-the-go.
 You should give a try, even if you're just a one-man army doing freelance work.

-Calamari is a piece of software designed to assist with personnel management and reduce the bureaucratic overhead related to tracking time off and employee attendance.
+Calamari is a piece of HR software designed to assist with employee management and reduce the bureaucratic overhead related to tracking time off and employee attendance.
 It's not a Swiss army knife, though.
 Calamari offers you a really simple solution to the above-mentioned needs, and it delivers.

 Even though the mobile app has a mere 3.0 rating in the Google Play Store, it works just fine.
 Personally, I even think that the mobile app has been much more carefully thought out its Web dashboard-ish counterpart.
 Alas, I must warn you—the mobile version is available only in Polish.

 The browser version could have a better summary (or overview) of your days off, your coworkers’ days off, etc. Don’t get me wrong—it’s there, but hidden quite deep.

 One thing that may adversely impact your experience is the application's interface and its huge, bold, solid icons.
 They are extremely heavy, especially when compared to the rest of the UI, which is on the lighter side, weight- and color-wise.
 Although the icons look totally out of place on the website, in the mobile version the design looks just about right.